 Now that you have hopefully picked the most logical option for what type of website you plan to build and rank, you need to decide how much you’re willing to fork out to get the look you want.

-Another cool thing about using WordPress as your content management system is that they offer a lot of free themes.
+Another cool thing about using WordPress as your CMS is that they offer a lot of free themes.

 But, after the install is when you really see all of your options.
 At the time of writing this post, I can see a total of 1987 themes available for free in the WordPress gallery.